sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 ## Kubernetes
 ### Ingress Configuration
-In order to access SAS, we need to expose endpoints that allow things outside the Kubernetes environment to talk to the correct endpoints inside the Kubernetes environment.
-While this can be done different ways, the trend is to use an Ingress Controller.
-We will not cover how to set up the Ingress Controller but will provide how to setup a specific Ingress configuration to expose the proper endpoints for the SAS containers.
-We are doing this now as it is an expected value when running the build utility.
+To access SAS, you must identify endpoints that allow things outside the Kubernetes environment to talk to the correct endpoints inside the Kubernetes environment.
+Although this can be done different ways, the trend is to use an Ingress Controller.
+This document does not explain how to set up the Ingress Controller but it will explain how to set up a specific Ingress configuration to identify the proper endpoints for the SAS containers.

-In the _samples_ directory we have the following structure:
+Here is the structure of the /samples directory:

 ```
 samples